ArcovanBreda/CEConvDL2/blogpost.md

 Verkorte versie:
 -->
 As expected, naively shifting the kernel does not work.
 In Figure 6, both the CE-ResNet-18 and the baseline model show a peak at the 0° hue shift angle, with performance deteriorating as the hue shift increases.
 Training with hue jitter data augmentation enables the ResNet model to perform robustly across the hue spectrum, but the CE-ResNet-18 still does not outperform the baseline.
 This failure to achieve hue shift equivariance stems from the inability to treat and shift the kernel like an image, leading to inconsistencies.
-For example, the hue shifts act more as added bias than a rotation and negative weights are mapped to high positive hue values rather than low values due to the modulo operator.
+For example, the hue shifts act more as added bias than a rotation, and negative weights are mapped to high positive hue values rather than low values due to the modulo operator.
 In addition, the latter violates the group property of the existence of an inverse, since we cannot reverse the modulus operation to retrieve negative values.
 Consequently, while this was an interesting experiment in HSV space, this approach has no practical merit.

-**Shifting the Input Image -** Instead of naively hue shifting the kernel we now peform the lifting convolution by shifting the input image effectively creating an hue shifted image stack.
-Thus we transform the signal rather then the kernel.
-The experimental setup is kept identical to the previous experiment.
+**Shifting the Input Image -** Instead of naively hue-shifting the kernel we now perform the lifting convolution by shifting the input image effectively creating a hue-shifted image stack.
+Thus we transform the signal rather than the kernel.
+The experimental setup is identical to the previous experiment.

 <div align="center">
   <img src="blogpost_imgs/hsv_hue_shift_img.jpg" alt="Results of HSV space hue equivariance, when lifting operation is performed by hue shifting the input image" width="600px">

-  *Figure 7: Illustrates the test accuracy scores of a variaty of models evaluated with 37 Test-time hue shifts spanning the full range of -180° to 180° hue rotations.
-The CE-ResNet-18 models are trained for 3 discrete hue rotations of 0°, 120° and 240° applied to the input image during the lifting convolution.
+  *Figure 7: Illustrates the test accuracy scores of a variety of models evaluated with 37 Test-time hue shifts spanning the full range of -180° to 180° hue rotations.
+The CE-ResNet-18 models are trained for 3 discrete hue rotations of 0°, 120°, and 240° applied to the input image during the lifting convolution.
 The baseline models are standard ResNet-18 CNNs without any group convolutional layers. ([source](CEConv/plot_fig9_hue.py))*
 </div>

 <!--